alpine-collective/alpine-magic-helpers/README.md

 ---

 ### :warning: **Using Magic Helpers with Livewire**
-When using magic helpers along with Laravel Livewire, you need to make sure that the library is registered after lLivewire to prevent Livewire from overriding the magi helper startup callbacks.
-This can be done either using the defer attribut on the magic helper script or including the magic helper script at the bottom of your body after `@livewireScripts` **without** the `defer` attribute.
+When using magic helpers along with Laravel Livewire, you need to make sure that the library is registered after Livewire to prevent Livewire from overriding the magic helper startup callbacks.
+This can be done either using the defer attribute on the magic helper script or including the magic helper script at the bottom of your body after `@livewireScripts` **without** the `defer` attribute.

 ---